EPA122A/epa122a.github.io/site/assessment/project-template.md

 ---
-updated: November 9, 2025
+updated: December 3, 2025
 ---

 # Project Template

 ## An outline for writing a data science article

 Before starting to write the final article for this course, I suggest you read [A guide to writing scientific text](https://trivikverma.com/blog/2020-06-a-guide-to-writing-scientific-text/).
-The final article should be a list of bullet points instead of paragraphs [^1] following the outline below.

-[^1]: Note: I am not interested in assessing your writing skills in English.
-The assessment of this course will evaluate your ability to obtain, scrub, explore, model, interpret and communicate your findings **coherently**.
+You are expected to submit:
+1) a PDF with your report following the outline below, using either paragraphs or bullet points but in any case coincise, coherent and well justified;
+2) the notebook (or set of notebooks) used to analyze and visualize the data of your problem.

 ### Title